aled1027/blondel_communities/readme.md

 - Conform to nx doc style
 - Add examples
     - Use karate graph and other builtins
+- add coverage.py
+- run pylint
+- check error: wiki node 10 is not being put into a community
+    - I think it should be

+## Tests
+- Run `python tests/tests.py`

 ## Longe term
 - See if nx is interested